jonahjnewton/airdrop2holders/README.md

 Optional arguments:
 -h, --help            Show this help message and exit -s, --startatholder STARTATHOLDER
-                      The holder number that you want to start the airdrop at (useful if an airdrop fails and must be restarted).
+                      The holder number that you want to start the airdrop at (useful if an airdrop fails midway and must be restarted).
 --v2                  Use if your collection uses Candy Machine V2.
--l, --list LIST       Path to JSON file containing a list of wallet addresses - overrides NFT holders lookup -f, --force FORCE     WARNING: SCRIPT WILL RUN WITHOUT SAFETY INPUTS.
+-l, --list LIST       Path to JSON file containing a list of wallet addresses - overrides NFT holders lookup -b BLACKLIST, --blacklist BLACKLIST
+                      Path to JSON file containing a blacklist of wallet addresses you do not wish to drop to -f, --force FORCE     WARNING: SCRIPT WILL RUN WITHOUT SAFETY INPUTS.
 Will automatically refresh holders if no list is provided and retry failed transactions until they are successful.
 ```